aBooDyy/Progress-Expansion/README.md

 > /papi reload
 > ```

-Or you can download it manaually from the [eCloud](https://api.extendedclip.com/expansions/progress/) and then put it in the `expansions` folder (Path: `/plugins/PlaceholderAPI/expansions/`)
+Or you can download it manually from the [eCloud](https://api.extendedclip.com/expansions/progress/) and then put it in the `expansions` folder (Path: `/plugins/PlaceholderAPI/expansions/`)